 Meaning: Stupid

-Let’s start with ‘baka’ one that is no stranger to many of us.
+Let’s start with “baka,” which is no stranger to many of us.

-When I first moved to Japan, I was told that this term is very offensive.
-It was taboo to me at first, but over years of living in Japan, I have seen this term used playfully among peers.
+When foreigners first came to Japan, they were probably told that this term was very offensive.
+It was taboo for me at first, but over the years of living in Japan, I have seen it used playfully among my peers.

-However, there is a thin line in using this term.
-I wouldn’t suggest using this term in a workplace, or with people you are not familiar with, especially with superiors.
-It can be incredibly offensive when call one ‘baka’ when you just met that person 20 seconds ago, only.
+However, there is a fine line in the use of this term.
+I wouldn’t suggest using it in the workplace or with people you don’t know, especially superiors.
+It can be incredibly insulting to call someone “Baka” when you just met them 20 seconds ago.

-A term that is often seen in anime and manga, I find myself using this term, ‘Ah, I’m so baka’ when I am playfully joking that my absent-mindedness made me forget important information.
+A term often seen in anime and manga, I find myself using the term “Ah, I’m so baka” when playfully joking that my absent-mindedness has caused me to forget important information.

 2. Busu (ぶす)